ncatlab/nlab-content/pages/6/4/3/6/16346/content.md

 ### The solid topos

 It is traditional to introduce the concept of [[supermanifolds]] in the form of [[locally ringed topological spaces]].
-There is however a more direct and maybe more illumimnating way following instead the spirit of the discussion at _[[geometry of physics -- smooth sets]]_.
+There is however a more direct and possibly more illumimnating way following instead the spirit of the discussion at _[[geometry of physics -- smooth sets]]_.

 #### Coordinate systems: super-Cartesian spaces
  {#CoordinareSystemsSuperCartesianSpaces}